gonski/wekitunenator/README.md

 # wekitunenator
+Authors: Gonzalo Nieto [@GoniGit](https://github.com/GoniGit) and Teresa Pelinski [@pelinski](https://github.com/pelinski).
-Final project for the Advanced Interface Design course at UPF [project description + reference paper]
+Wekitunenator 3000 is our final project for the Advanced Interface Design master module at Universitat Pompeu Fabra.
+In this project...., we built an instrument
+* modifies voice by appliying some FXs
+* it is controlled with fingers and hand positions and gestures.
+* FXs spaces (Fiebrink paper)
+* go beyond a control paradigm and use ML as an exploratory tool

+[project description + reference paper]

+(video link)

 ## Setup
 [simplified pipeline]